 He is also interested in American post-minimalism and its own relationship to genre and has recently presented papers on mourning in the music of Nico Muhly and the appropriation of works by John Adams in contemporary film melodrama.

-Campbell is an avid pianist and performs continuo locally with Early Music Princeton.
-He also maintains a piano studio through the University.
+Campbell is an avid pianist and maintains a studio through the University.